Stepping up your greens game?

 Alright, here's the scoop on kale - it's like the superhero of the leafy greens world.
 Why's it a top pick for those mustard green moments?

-First off, it’s got that robust, slightly bitter taste, but without going overboard.
+First off, it's got that strong, slightly bitter taste, but without going overboard.
 It fits right in wherever mustard greens would, from stews to sautés, from raw to cooked.
-Plus, it’s chock-full of vitamins and minerals for that extra health boost.

 Kale also comes in different varieties - curly kale, lacinato (also known as dinosaur or Tuscan) kale, red Russian kale - each with its own unique texture and flavor.

-Now, how to swap it in?
-Easy peasy.
-If your recipe calls for a cup of mustard greens, just use a cup of kale.
-No complicated math needed.
+If your recipe calls for a cup of mustard greens, just use a cup of kale - and if you're serving a kale salad, consider kale salad side dishes to complement flavors.

 One thing to keep in mind, though, kale's leaves are a bit tougher, so give them a quick massage if you're going raw or just cook them a smidge longer.
 It'll slide into your dishes so smoothly; you'll wonder why you weren't team kale from the start.